Gayville, South Dakota

 Gayville History

-Gayville settled in the 1876 by brothers Alfred and Wiliam Gay.
+Gayville was settled in 1876 by brothers Alfred and Wiliam Gay.
 This was an important early settlement, but nearby Central City became the primary town in this part of the gulch by 1877.
 Despite being eclipsed by larger nearby towns, Gayville was a viable mining town for many decades.

 Gayville South Dakota 1876